jpaulm/drawfbp/README.md

 <code>java -jar drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.

-If you have downloaded the whole DrawFBP project, you can position to your DrawFBP folder, and then enter this command:
+If you have downloaded the whole DrawFBP project, you can position to your DrawFBP folder, and then enter this command to run DrawFBP:

 <code>java -jar build\libs\drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.